SEO for accountants will create a dependable source of new business for your accountancy business.

 Using Google’s pay per click platform, now known as Google Ads, is the quickest way to bring traffic and new business to your website.

-The cost per acquisition is higher than with SEO – but nothing beats Google Ads for speed.
+The cost per acquisition is higher than with SEO for accountants– but nothing beats Google Ads for speed.

 Ads can be set up to target local areas, mobile devices, call only ads, specific times of the day or week when you know there are more people searching for your service and when you are open to take calls or respond.